d2l-ai/d2l-en/chapter_builders-guide/model-construction.md

 which is itself a subclass of `Block`.
-The forward propagation (`forward`) function is also remarkably simple: it chains each `Block` in the list together, passing the output of each as the input to the next.
+The forward propagation (`forward`) function is also remarkably simple: it chains each `Block` in the list together, passing the output of each as input to the next.
 Note that until now, we have been invoking our models via the construction `net(X)` to obtain their outputs.
 This is actually just shorthand for `net.forward(X)`,